AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

     * for ease of navigation, I added a back button for the user to be able to easily navigate back to the Home Page if required.

 * **Title**
-    * I wanted my title to be very eye catching and chose a [google font](https://fonts.google.com/?query=sarina&preview.text=Memory%20Bay&preview.text_type=custom) called Sarina as it gave me Baywatch vibes!
+    * I wanted my title to be very eye catching and chose a [google font](https://fonts.google.com/?query=sarina&preview.text=Memory%20Bay&preview.text_type=custom) called Sarina as it gave me beachy vibes!

 * **Start Game Button**
     * I decided to add a button which needs to be clicked in order to unlock the game board and begin the game, this also starts the timer countdown (I did initially have the timer starting on page refresh but found this was not very user friendly!)